 Refunds will be processed within 21 working days.

-All instructors listed on our site are obliged to teach learners in safe, reliable cars.
+All our instructors are obliged to teach learners in safe, reliable cars.
 It's part of their contract.

-However, we're obviously we're dealing with machines here and sometimes things can go wrong.
+However, we're obviously dealing with machines here and sometimes things can go wrong.

 If your intensive driving course is aborted because of a car breaking down, every effort will be made to sort you out with another car as quickly as possible (whether that's with the same instructor or someone else).